paritytech/substrate/bin/node-template/README.md

 ### Connect with Polkadot-JS Apps Front-End

-Once the node template is running locally, you can interact with it with **Polkadot-JS Apps** front-end.
+Once the node template is running locally, you can interact with it using the **Polkadot-JS Apps** front-end.
 A hosted version is [available here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) and on [IPFS (redirect) here](https://dotapps.io/) or [IPNS (direct) here](ipns://dotapps.io/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) connecting the Apps to your local node template.
 The source and instructions to host your own instance is [available here](https://github.com/polkadot-js/apps).